 Our biggest challenge came in July this year in the aftermath of the multiple bombings on the capital's public transport system.
 All of our staff can be proud of the heroic way they worked together and with our partner agencies to save lives in the most taxing of circumstances.
-In other ways too, it has been a really busy demand, we achieved our main performance target to reach 75 per cent of patients with life-threatening illnesses or injuries within eight minutes.
+In other ways too, it has been a really busy and testing year.
+In the face of increasing 999 demand, we achieved our main performance target to reach 75 per cent of patients with life-threatening illnesses or injuries within eight minutes.
 That is an enormous tribute to the commitment and support of all our 4,000 staff.